ethioclicks/Java-Web-Development-Tutorials/Introduction to JSP.md

 # 5. Implicit objects

 JSP implicit objects are created during the translation phase of JSP to the servlet.
 These objects can be directly used in scriplets that goes in the service method.
 They are created by the container automatically, and they can be accessed using objects.
-JSP Implicit Objects are also called pre-defined variables.
+JSP Implicit Objects are also called pre-defined variables.JSP provide you Total 9 implicit objects which are as follows

+**request:** This is the object of HttpServletRequest class associated with the request.

+**response:** This is the object of  HttpServletResponse class associated with the response to the client.

+**config:** This is the object of ServletConfig class associated with the page.

+**application:** This is the object of ServletContext class associated with the application context.

+**session:** This is the object of HttpSession class associated with the request.

+**page context:** This is the object of PageContext class that encapsulates the use of server-specific features.
+This object can be used to find, get or remove an attribute.

+**page object:** The manner we use the keyword this for current object, page object is used to refer to the current translated servlet class.

+**exception:** The exception object represents all errors and exceptions which is accessed by the respective jsp.
+The exception implicit object is of type java.lang.Throwable.

+**out:** This is the PrintWriter object where methods like print and println help for displaying the content to the client.

 * Lets create another jsp file called "implicitObj.jsp" to see implicit objects in action.
 * Lets Make it our default page in the web.xml file.
 * We also need to create another jsp file called "requestTest.jsp" to test out redirection in jsp.